🖥️ Creating New Games

 - Return the URL of the uploaded image

-Add a new file at app/components/ImageUploader.tsx
+Add a new file at app/components/ImageUploader.tsx and add the following code:

 import { useState, useRef } from "react";import { useFetcher } from "@remix-run/react";